MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ## Get started guide for other platforms

-You can follow the listed pre-defined example bash scripts to build and customize CI or CD pipelines on other platforms:
+You can follow the listed pre-defined example bash scripts to build and customize CI or CD pipelines on the other platforms:

 * [CI Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/others-script-ci-template.sh)
 * [CD Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/others-script-cd-template.sh)